Workout Excuses Be Gone

 I never see any real results or changes.

 If you are waiting for your ideal body to meet you in the mirror overnight, know it just does not happen.
 Consistency is key.
 Be realistic and give yourself time.
 There is nothing wrong with slow progress – the important thing is that you are progressing and continuing to move forward.
 Set smaller goals leading up to big ones, with every aspect of working out-time, distance, weights.
 If you raise the bar too high at the beginning, you will quickly become discouraged.
-Think short-term, especially when it comes to new or more challenging moves, like chin-ups (my arch-enemy…grrr).
-If you are consistent, you will notice a transformation begin to take place in your body, whether after a few days or a few weeks and this will give you the motivation you need to keep going.
-Be patient and don’t give up on yourself.
+Think short-term, especially when it comes to new or more challenging moves, like chin-ups (my arch enemy…grrr) If you are consistent, you will notice a transformation begin to take place in your body, whether after a few days or a few weeks and this will give you the motivation you need to keep going.
+Don’t give up on yourself.
 And when you reach your goals (and you will), keep going.
 Set new goals.
 Exercise does not have a finish line.
 It is part of an ongoing healthy lifestyle.

 More Tips and Motivators

 Just try it!
 Even if you think a workout seems too challenging – you may just surprise yourself.
-I was once recommended kettlebell workouts and was skeptical at first, but eager to switch things up.
-It turned out to be quite a refreshing workout, and I have fallen hard for kettlebells!
+I was once recommended kettle-bell workouts and was skeptical at first, but eager to switch things up.
+It turned out to be quite a refreshing workout, and I have fallen hard for kettle-bells!
 Don’t give up on yourself before you even start or try a new move or exercise.

 Modify when you need to.
 You may have an off day, and that’s okay.
-Watch for proper form, and if you can’t do it perfectly yet, don’t worry about it, you’ll get there.
+Watch for proper form, and if you can’t do it correctly yet, don’t worry about it, you’ll get there.
 As long as you are doing your best, you’re still doing it!

 But… if there are moves you’re rocking, go harder with them!

 Workout in front of a mirror – even if you’re following videos.
 For me, it is a good motivator and helps to keep my eye on form.